Note on MacPherson's local Euler obstruction: Introduction

 If the scheme or DM stack $X$ admits a symmetric obstruction theory $E_X$ introduced in \cite{Behrend}, then the virtual fundamental class $[X]^{\vir}\in A_0(X)$ is zero dimensional.
 In the case that $X$ is proper, the virtual count (Donaldson-Thomas type invariant) $\#^{\vir}(X)$ is defined as

-Behrend proves that it is the same as weighted Euler characteristic $\chi(X, \nu_X)$.
-The Donaldson-Thomas moduli space of stable coherent sheaves on Calabi-Yau threefold admits a symmetric obstruction theory, and the Donaldson-Thomas invariant \cite{Thomas} is the weighted Euler characteristic weighted by Behrend function of the moduli space.
+Behrend proves that it is the same as the weighted Euler characteristic $\chi(X, \nu_X)$.
+The Donaldson-Thomas moduli space of stable coherent sheaves on Calabi-Yau threefolds admits a symmetric obstruction theory, and the Donaldson-Thomas invariant constructed in \cite{Thomas} is the weighted Euler characteristic weighted by the Behrend function of the moduli space.

-If a moduli space $X$ is not proper so that the integration does not makes sense, the weighted Euler characteristic $\chi(X, \nu_X)$ is defined as Donaldson-Thomas invariant.
+If a moduli space $X$ is not proper so that the integration does not makes sense, the weighted Euler characteristic $\chi(X, \nu_X)$ is defined as the Donaldson-Thomas invariant.
 Examples include an amount of moduli spaces of quiver representations with potentials.